-Participants reside at Johnson State College in beautiful Johnson, Vermont.
+Participants reside at Northern Vermont University-Johnson in beautiful Johnson, Vermont.
 Students share rooms in one of the central residence halls, which include shared bathrooms and common spaces on each floor.
 The small campus provides easy access to its excellent facilities, including: rehearsal rooms, practice rooms, Dibden Center for the Arts, cafeteria, dormitories, recreation areas, swimming pool, and social activity spaces.
 The surrounding area is ideally suited to outdoor activities like picnics, hikes, and games.

 |Musical Activities||Outdoor & Recreational Activities|

 Students must audition in order to be accepted into the GMYS Creative Arts & Music Program.
 Intermediate and advanced students of all orchestral instruments are invited to audition with a polished piece, a scale, and should expect to sight-read.

 The cost for the GMYS Creative Arts & Music Program is $1,500 (or $1,285 for early registration by March 10th), and includes meals, lodging, 36-40 hours of musical instruction, use of campus facilities, and recreational activities.
 Need-based financial assistance is available and information is part of the GMYS C.A.M.P. application.

 Contact the Orchestra Manager if you have any questions or are looking for more information.